thomasabishop/eolas/neuron/93d3f8b4-f6ce-497f-bc67-2f2b18c283e8/Sorting_lists_in_Python.md

 print(sorted_list_desc)  # Output: [9, 6, 5, 5, 4, 3, 2, 1, 1]
 ```

+> This method is best used for sorting a list of string values

 ### Using `.sort()` Method:

 The `.sort()` method sorts the elements of a list in-place and returns `None`.